 The Man Behind The Myth

-Nelson Mandela died yesterday (5th December 2013) aged 95-years-old, and as far as we are aware was still unrepentant or remorseful of his long years as head of the terrorist ANC organization.
+With the death today of Nelson Mandela (5th December 2013) aged 95-years-old, as far as we are aware, he remained unrepentant or remorseful of his long years as head of the terrorist ANC organization.

-World leaders naturally will be falling over themselves with praises and homilies about the "great man" and his lasting legacy.
-Yet we stand by our allegations of the hideous murders and bombings perpetrated by the late Communist leader Joseph Slovo and his lieutenants on Mandela's orders, and inflicted against innocent South Africans and others using amongst other methods exploding deadly nail bombs concealed in suitcases in public places.
-Many today are still traumatized by those wicked deeds and like us at this ministry will not be mourning the demise of Mandela who ordered murder and assassination by command.
+World leaders naturally will be falling over themselves with praises and homilies about the "great man" and his lasting legacy, yet we stand by our allegations of the hideous murders and bombings perpetrated by the late communist leader Joe Slovo and his lieutenants on Mandela's orders, and inflicted against innocent black and white South Africans and others using amongst other methods, exploding deadly nail bombs concealed in suitcases in public places.

 Mandela like so many dead tyrants now waits for the judgment of himself and of his own deeds.
 Jesus Christ Himself will order that future punishment at the Great White Throne Judgment.